 - Instead of tortilla chips, use tortilla strips for a different way to eat this dish.

-- Toss it with a bunch of romaine lettuce to make southwest chicken salad.
+- Toss it with a bunch of romaine lettuce to make a southwest chicken salad, or serve with cowboy salad for an extra special meal.

 - You can also use pasta instead of the rice.